Lexxn0x3/Lexxn0x3/README.md

 # Hello, I'm Lexx! 👋

 Welcome to my GitHub profile!
 I'm a CS Student and a proud member of the Siemens DI team, deeply passionate about VR, tech, space, games, electronics, Linux, servers, and general computer programs.
-Here, you'll find projects that span across these interests, showcasing my journey through the ever-evolving world of technology.
+Here, you'll find projects that span these interests, showcasing my journey through the ever-evolving world of technology.

 ## 🙋‍♂️ About Me